oban-bg/oban/guides/job_uniqueness.md

 use Oban.Worker, unique: true
 ```

-Here's a more complex example which uses multiple criteria:
+Here's a more complex example which uses multiple options:

 ```elixir
 use Oban.Worker,